 If you want to fly over a terrain, the sensors are used to read the ground terrain which enables the Phantom 4 to keep a certain altitude above the ground as it moves forward.
 The terrain mode only works automatically flying up a hill and does not follow the terrain flying down a hill so the drone pilot has to manually lower the altitude.

 The course lock mode allows you to fly through narrow areas in a straight line while constantly focusing on an object.
 You keep the gimbal camera pointed at moving objects or scenes as you are flying past it.
 This helps you get fantastic fly by video while not having to constantly change the path of travel.

 This mode is similar to the tripod mode however the speed restrictions are not as bad.
 It also give more latency to the input controls which gives you more smooth flight maneuvering by adding about 3 meters to your breaking distance.
 You may have to practice a few times however the results are amazingly smooth.

-With the 12 intelligent flight modes of the Phantom 4 drone pilots in Columbus GA can perform more complex aerial maneuvers while filming cinematic photography and videos.
+With the 12 intelligent flight modes of the Phantom 4 drone pilots in Panama City Beach, Florida can perform more complex aerial maneuvers while filming cinematic photography and videos.
 Practice makes perfect so get out there and fly your drone but remember to always keep your aircraft above the trees and fly safely.